rozahp/create-cert/README.md

 # Base for creating a certificate authority

 Easily create a certificate authority for your local network.
-There after you can create client and server certificates for many usages.
-It's really very fun!
+Thereafter you can create client and server certificates for many different usages.
+It's really very fun and empowering!

 ## AUTHOR